GiacomoManzoli/Ignite/readme.md

 * `ProjectName`: the `$name` property of the Ignite menù;
 * `BaseDir`: the relative path from the `Ignite.lbs` folder to the directory containg the libraries;  optional, the default value it's the same dir (`.`).
+* `OpenAsPrivate`: boolean flag, if true the libraries are opened as private
 * `Libs`: libraries to open.
 The libraries are open on the same order as the list.
 	* `Name`: name of the `.lbs` file.
 	* `FilePath`: optional, the relative (from `BaseDir`) or absolute filepath to the `.lbs` file.